klee-contrib/focus-starter-kit/README.md

 ## How to launch it ?

-You don't have your API, you can use demo mock API by launching this command:
+You don't have your own server API, you can use demo mock API by launching this command:
 ```shell
 node api
 ```